morgantaschuk/morgantaschuk.github.io/README.md

 ## Credit

 Most of the content provided by me (@morgantaschuk).
 Where credit is due, I try to attribute it.
-If I'm using an image of yours by accident, please contact me and let me know (DMs on Twitter work).
+If I'm using an image or content of yours by accident, please contact me and let me know (DMs on Twitter work best [@morgantaschuk]()).

-The original Jekyll theme is [Massively](https://github.com/iwiedenm/jekyll-theme-massively-src) by [HTML5 UP](https://html5up.net).
+The original Jekyll theme is [Massively](https://github.com/iwiedenm/jekyll-theme-massively-src) by [HTML5 UP](https://html5up.net), jekyllized by [SOMIIBO](https://somiibo.com/).
 I've tweaked it to adjust the layout and remove features that I'm not using or ready to use.
+Please see the commit history for more details.

 ## License